SRI-CSL/yices2/doc/sphinx/source/api-types.rst

    - *size* is the number of nodes stored in *data*
    - *data* is a dynamically allocated array.

-   It is used by function :c:func:`yices_val_expand_function`, which expands a function node.
+   This type is used by function :c:func:`yices_val_expand_function`, which expands a function node.

    Section :ref:`vectors` explains how to initialize, reset, and delete these vectors.